-1. We plant our garden in mid to late April and start taking data the first week of June.
-So plants that start out at a 4 or 5 have been growing for around a month getting regular fertilizer and water.
-When we do plant we only plant 'finished' pots.
-So anything that has not developed well in the pot in the greenhouse are planted later.
+1. We plant our garden in mid-to-late April and start taking data the first week of June.
+So plants that start out at a 4 or 5 have been growing for around a month have been getting regular fertilizer and water.
+When we do plant, we only plant 'finished' pots.
+Anything that has not developed well in the pot in the greenhouse are planted later.

 4. Plants scoring between 4.5 and 5 are the plants that are truly standing out above the rest of the flock.
 These plants are both flowering profusely and/or maintaining a consistant desirable shape in the garden.